Switchback Travel

 Arc'teryx Proton LT Hoody | $299 | 11.3 oz. | Coreloft Compact (80g & 60g) | 20-denier | No |

-Some of the biggest competition to the Proton FL comes from within Arc’teryx’s own lineup.
-For $40 more than the FL, the Proton LT (“lightweight”) is about 1.5 ounces heavier (11.3 ounces for the women’s jacket) and also features warmer and bulkier Coreloft Compact 80 in the body with Coreloft Compact 60 in the hood.
+For a step up in warmth, the Proton family also includes the Proton LT (“lightweight”) for $40 more than the FL.
+Stacked up against the FL, the Proton LT is around 1.5 ounces heavier (11.3 oz. for the women’s jacket) and also features warmer and bulkier 80-gram Coreloft Compact in the body with 60-gram in the hood.
 Like the FL, the LT has a 20-denier shell and added stretch in the fabric (16 percent elastane) for mobility.
 Both are made for high-output activities, but the warmer LT does sacrifice some breathability.
 In the end, we recommend the LT for shoulder-season activities and the FL for summer in the mountains or mild spring and fall days.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!